tejas-schdv/SkittleBags/README.md

 If you use MPI, you will be given access to a cluster of at least 2 nodes of 8 processors or more for the student competition.
 That is, you will have access to more processors than those using OpenMP, but the memory will not be shared between all processors.

 		Write a parallel program that, through simulation, estimates the average number of 2.17-oz bags of Skittles that need to be opened before running across two matching bags.
 Assume that there are five flavors of Skittles: red, orange, yellow, green, and purple.
 Assume that each bag of Skittles contains exactly 60 Skittles.
 Assume the color of each Skittle in the bag is independently and randomly assigned from the five choices (read the below links for more explanation of this concept).
 The program should generate/open bags of Skittles until it finds two matching bags, then start over.
 Your program should print a continually updated best-estimate of the average number of bags that need to be opened.
 The estimate will get better and better the more bags are opened.
 Here are two blog posts by a mathematician that inspired this assignment: a math post (Links to an external site.)
 Links to an external site.  and a follow-up experiment post (Links to an external site.)
 Links to an external site. .

 	◦	Your code submission will be graded by me on code clarity through comments, choice of method, and functionality.

 	◦	For the student competition, you will be given a fixed amount of time to run your simulation.
 The team with the most accurate answer at the end of this time period wins.

-	3. Implement a casino game (e.g. blackjack, roulette, etc.) where one processor/thread is the "dealer" and the others are "clients."
-Each client should keep track of its own money, and make its own play decisions.
-	◦	Your code submission will be graded by me on code clarity through comments, creativity, choice of method, and functionality.
-	◦	For the student competition, you will be judged by vote regarding the most creative and impressive implementation.
-You will need to show your code running to the class.
-The team with the most votes wins.

 Commenting:
 Use comments liberally throughout your work.
 Every section of your code should be well explained through comments.
 At each stage, your comments should answer the questions: 1) What am I doing here?, and 2) Why am I doing it?
 You should also have a comment in the header, giving authorship, dates, and a detailed summary of the method implemented in your code.